-Whether I am writing novels or short stories, composing songs, or painting, I am putting my heart out there.
+Whether I am writing novels or short stories, composing songs, or making a big mess with paint on canvas, I am putting my heart out there.
 Sometimes the end result is discomforting.
 Sometimes it is exhausting.
 And sometimes, it makes me proud.

 I hope you find something to enjoy in what I have to offer the world.
 Or perhaps something to despise.
 Or to pity.
 As long as you have a real reaction to what I create, then my art has served its purpose.